chemle/emle-engine/README.md

 ```

 (The default backend is `torchani`.)

+When using the `rascal` backend you will also need to specify a model file
+and the AMBER parm7 topology file that was used to train this model.
+These
+can be specified using the `--rascal-model` and `--rascal-parm7` command-line
+arguments, or using the `RASCAL_MODEL` and `RASCAL_PARM7` environment variables.
+Rascal can be used to train system specific delta-learning models.

 When using the `orca` backend, you will need to ensure that the _fake_ `orca`
 executable takes precedence in the `PATH`.
 (To check that ML/MM is running,